 Planned Obsolescence

-For more information, visit the Wikipedia entry on Planned Obsolescence.
+For more information, see the Wikipedia entry on Planned obsolescence.

-Collection linksFor more information, visit the Wikipedia entry on Planned Obsolescence.
+Collection linksFor more information, see the Wikipedia entry on Planned obsolescence.

 - Planned obsolescence